pachoyan/bashExamples/command-ls/README.md

      `directory  file1.txt  file1.txt~  file2.txt`

-  - But if you use the same command above without -C, like `ls | less`  it will be listed one per line:
+  - But if you use the same command above without -C, like `ls | less`  it will be list by lines:

 ```
 directory